RAG (Retrieval Augmented Generation) on Azure Databricks

 This feature is in Public Preview.

-Agent Framework comprises a set of tools on Databricks designed to help developers build, deploy, and evaluate production-quality agents like Retrieval Augmented Generation (RAG) applications.
+Agent Framework comprises a set of tools on Databricks designed to help developers build, deploy, and evaluate production-quality AI agents like Retrieval Augmented Generation (RAG) applications.

 Agent Framework lets developers iterate quickly on all aspects of RAG development using an end-to-end LLMOps workflow.